 You can manually identify the records that need to be retained and insert these records into the table.

-With the new mechanism, TiDB Lightning does not pause the global scheduling, but only pauses scheduling for the region that stores the target table data.
-This significantly reduces the impact of the import on the online application.
+Starting from v6.2.0, TiDB Lightning implements a mechanism to limit the impact of data import on online applications.
+With the new mechanism, TiDB Lightning does not pause the global scheduling, but only pauses scheduling for the Region that stores the target table data.
+This significantly reduces the impact of the import on online applications.

 By default, TiDB Lightning pauses the cluster scheduling for the minimum range possible.
 However, under the default configuration, the cluster performance still might be affected by fast import.
 To avoid this, you can configure the following options to control the import speed and other factors that might impact the cluster performance:

 [tikv-importer] # Limits the bandwidth in which TiDB Lightning writes data into each TiKV node in the physical import mode. store-write-bwlimit = "128MiB" [tidb] # Use smaller concurrency to reduce the impact of Checksum and Analyze on the transaction latency. distsql-scan-concurrency = 3